TeodoraTockovska/Trancriptome-Analyses-Tutorials-In-R/Tutorial1-Using-DESeq2.md

-title: "Step-by-step Guide to Perform Differential Expression Analysis using DESeq2"
+# Step-by-step Guide to Perform Differential Expression Analysis using DESeq2
-author: "Teodora Tockovska"
-date: "April 9, 2021"
-output: pdf_document
-geometry: margin=1in
-linkcolor: blue
+## Teodora Tockovska
+## April 9, 2021

 This tutorial is the first document out of 3 that will go into detail about performing transcriptome analyses using real data.
 Within this tutorial, you will be introduced to the R library `DESeq2`, which is a method for differential analysis of genes by using count data.
 Love et al. (2014) describe that the analysis of count data from RNA-seq is a fundamental task to understand the systematic changes across experimental conditions.